subinabid/EPGP-Calendar/README.md

 ### Subscribing to the calendar

 Apple / outlook can directly subscribe to the calendars at click of a button.
-Google calendar has to use the URL to subscribe to.
+Google calendar has to use the URL to subscribe.